inanna-malick/akka-streams-example/README.md

 import com.pkinsky.Link
 Source(Vector(Link("2ooscv","news"))).via(fetchComments).foreach(println)
 ```
 `Source(Vector(Link("2ooscv","news")))` emits a single link that maps to this article: [Illinois General Assembly passes bill to ban citizens from recording police](http://www.illinoispolicy.org/illinois-general-assembly-revives-recording-ban/).
-Piping that source through the `fetchComments` flow creates a Source[Comment] that emits the 2000 most popular comments on that link:
+Piping that source through the `fetchComments` flow creates a Source[Comment] that fetches and emits the top comments on that link:

 ```
 --> started comments: r/news/2ooscv/comments at t0 + 615